 short course overview map / profile

-Detail topo maps for both courses are here:
+Detailed topo maps for both courses are here:

 Note the arrows in the above maps provided by Topofusion.com to make sure you understand which direction the route goes.